- Surveillance Camera – Procedures

 - All recorded data will be stored on designated secured network video storage with secured and restricted access.
 Recorded data retained for investigation purposes will be strictly managed with limited access.

-- Information regarding student conduct may be requested from Safety and Security or the Testing Center by the VP of Student Success Associate VP for Academic Affairs, or designee.
+- Information regarding student conduct may be requested from Campus Safety and Security or the Testing Center by the Vice President for Academic and Student Affairs, the Associate Vice President for Enrollment Management and Student Success, or designee.

-- College personnel are prohibited from using or disseminating information acquired from surveillance cameras except as approved by the Executive Director of Marketing and Public Relations (MPR).
-All requests for the release of information obtained through surveillance monitoring or recording must be submitted to MPR.
+- College personnel are prohibited from using or disseminating information acquired from surveillance cameras except as approved by the Executive Director of Marketing and Public Relations.
+All requests for the release of information obtained through surveillance monitoring or recording must be submitted to the Marketing and Public Relations Department.

-- Any release of recorded data will be reflected on a written log with a report from SFCC Safety and Security Office.
+- Any release of recorded data will be reflected on a written log with a report from Campus Safety and Security.

-E. Employee violation of this policy will be subject to discipline up to and including termination, according to Policy 4-2 Employee Corrective Action and Discipline.
+E. Employee violation of this policy will be subject to discipline up to and including termination, according to SFCC Policy 4-2 Employee Corrective Action and Disciplinary Action.

 Statement of Accountability and Responsibility

-The President, through the Executive Director for Plant Operations and Maintenance and the Offices of Plant Operations and Maintenance (POM) and Safety and Security Department, shall be responsible for enforcing POM and Security procedures and policies.
-POM and Safety and Security Department shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The President, through the Vice President of Finance/Chief Financial Officer, the Finance Office and Campus Safety and Security, shall be responsible for enforcing surveillance camera policies and procedures.
+The Finance Office and Campus Safety and Security shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.

 Revised and SFCC Governing Board approved: 12/2/15